The Co-op Difference

 Policy Governance

 The Grain Train Board operates using the Policy Governance model, which was developed to allow Boards to maintain accountability for organizational performance while focusing on providing visionary leadership around our 'big-picture' mission.
+With this model, there are four different categories of board policies, and all board policies must fall into one of these categories:

 1. Ends (the intended results for the customers): Ends policies all deal with ends, while all other categories of board policies deal with means.